 1. follow-through 2. follow through 3. follow-through 4. follow through

-Erin Servais has more than ten years of experience in the publishing industry and a proven record of follow-through.
+Erin Servais has a dozen years of experience in the publishing industry and lots of happy clients.
 She’s ready to help you with your next writing or editing project.
 Learn how to hire her at dotanddashllc.com.